Telephone booth: Wireless services

-The increasing use of mobile phones has led to a decreased demand for pay telephones, but the increasing use of laptops is leading to a new kind of service.
-In 2003, service provider Verizon announced that they would begin offering wireless computer connectivity in the vicinity of their phone booths in Manhattan.
-As of 2006, the Verizon wifi telephone booth service was discontinued in favor of the more expensive Verizon Wireless' EVDO system.
+The increasing use of mobile phones has led to a decreased demand for payphones, while the increasing use of laptops is leading to a new kind of service: in 2003, service provider Verizon announced that it would begin offering wireless computer connectivity in the vicinity of its phone booths in Manhattan.
+In 2006, the Verizon Wi-Fi telephone booth service was discontinued in favor of the more expensive Verizon Wireless' EVDO system.

-This allows a computer user to connect with remote computer services by means of a short-range device stationed within the booth.
-The caller pays for usage by means of a pre-arranged account code stored inside the caller's computer.
 Wireless access is motivating telephone companies to place wireless stations at locations that have traditionally hosted telephone booths, but stations are also appearing in new kinds of locations such as libraries, cafés, and trains.
-Phone booths have been slowly disappearing since the advent of the mobile phone in 1973.
+Phone booths have been slowly disappearing with the growth in use of mobile phones.

 Vandalism

 A rise in vandalism has prompted several companies to manufacture simpler booths with extremely durable pay phones.

-Dual currencies

-Most telephone booths in Northern Ireland are able to accept two currencies: Pound sterling and Euro coins, due to the proximity to the Republic of Ireland.
-Similarly, mainly in large cities in Great Britain, certain telephone booths accept both sterling and euro.
-Other services provided by these booths are internet access, SMS text messaging and ordinary phone services.

-Most telephone booths in the United States and Canada can accept both American and Canadian 5¢, 10¢, and 25¢ coins, due to their similar size and weight.

 Withdrawal of services

-Pay phones may still be used by mobile/cellular phone users if their phones become unusable, get stolen, or for other emergency uses.
+Pay phones may still be used by mobile/cellular phone users if their phone become unusable, is stolen, or for other emergency uses.
 These uses may make the complete disappearance of pay phones in the near future less likely.